by Judy Goodspeed

 “The National Cowboy Hall of Fame is where many of the family names Goodspeed writes about are memorable.
 COWBOY SWEETHEARTS commemorates real life stories about the women of rodeo cowboys that give the reader a fascinating glimpse of behind the scene lives of prominent rodeo cowboy relationships as their men traveled the rodeo circuit.
 What makes this story exceptional is the discovery that rodeo life becomes more than the historical ride of chutes, ropes and buzzer sounds.
 It is an insightful read about unconditional love and how some women elected to stand by their man, in spite of life circumstances.
 The word ‘liberated woman’ even takes on new meaning as personal stories unfold of how some cowboy sweethearts creatively maintained stable family homes, while having their own rodeo careers or getting politically involved to help children get a head start in life.
 Beginner rodeo fans will find educational information about the Professional Rodeo Cowboys’ Association (PRCA) Event rules listed.
 I recommend this book for cowboy romance enthusiasts, rodeo fans, Cowboy Hall of Fame historians, and horse lovers.” ~ Jewel Sample, author [FIVE STARS]

 “Get to know the world of the wives of rodeo cowboys–their ups and downs–their joys and pains.
-What a delightful journey through this slice of an unique American lifestyle!” ~ Sandy Shropshire of the Moore Public Library, Moore OK [FIVE STARS]
+What a delightful journey through this slice of an unique American lifestyle!” ~ reviewed by Sandy Shropshire of the Moore Public Library in Moore OK [FIVE STARS]

 JUDY GOODSPEED is a graduate of East Central State College in Oklahoma and was a Junior High School teacher and coach for thirty years.
 She has been a contributing writer for several local newspapers and has written magazine articles for Outdoor Oklahoma, Good Old Days, Rodeo News, and The Ketchpen.
 Non-fiction publications include COWBOY SWEETHEARTS and PAPOOSE CITY.
 Children’s picture book publications include: EMMITT MOUSE PLAYS SANTA, PERKY TURKEY FINDS A FRIEND, PERKY TURKEY’S 4TH OF JULY ADVENTURE, PERKY TURKEY’S PERFECT PLAN, and SADDLE UP. || Find Judy on Facebook… |